 - Spend the last day in your job speaking only the truth to all your client.

-- Do a personality test (I use Meyer Briggs).
+- Do a personality test (I like Meyer Briggs).

 - Read as much as you can about your personality type – theres lots of information online or in books.
 I have a book called “Do What You Are” by Paul Tiger and Barbara Barron that takes each Myer Briggs personality type and explains what each type likes and doesn’t like.
 What sort of organisation suits them and the type of job they should look for.
 I have found it helpful in marriage counselling and reasonably accurate.
 Most people say “that explains who I am”.